Updated August 9, 2023

 - An intro (to yourself and the topic).

 - Slides that communicate the main message.

-- Section headers/breaks, introduced no later than every 6-7 message slides to retain audience attention.
+- Section headers/breaks are introduced no later than every 6-7 message slides to retain the audience’s attention.

 - A slide for questions (optional).